Claude Code multiple agent systems: Complete 2026 guide

 How to create subagents

 The process is straightforward.
-First, ensure you're running Claude Code version 1.0.60 or later.
-Run claude --version to check, and npm update -g @anthropic-ai/claude-code to upgrade if needed.
+First, make sure you're on a current build (the /agents command has been stable since v1.0.60).
+Run claude --version to check, and npm update -g @anthropic-ai/claude-code to upgrade if needed; our install Claude Code guide covers the setup paths.

 Start a Claude Code session and run the /agents command.
 Claude will ask whether you want to create a project-level subagent (specific to the current codebase) or a user-level one (available across all your projects).
 Project-level makes sense for specialized tasks like "knows our deployment process" while user-level works for generic skills like "code reviewer."

 You can let Claude generate the subagent based on your description, or write it manually.
-The Shipyard guide on subagents recommends letting Claude do the initial generation, then tweaking the resulting Markdown file to your needs.
+A sensible pattern is to let Claude do the initial generation, then tweak the resulting Markdown file to your needs.
+It also helps to read up on command vs sub-agent so you don't reach for a subagent when a slash command would do.

 Configuration options